 A good apprenticeship always has three things:

 - A supportive employer.
-If your child is thinking about an apprenticeship and is aged 16-18 then the employer should always be willing to meet you as well.
+If your child is thinking about an apprenticeship and is aged 16 or 17 then the employer should always be willing to meet you as well.
 Ask the training provider about the employer.
 How many apprentices has the employer recruited?
 Have the apprentices stayed with the company?
 What opportunities are there for progression or further study?

 - A committed training provider.
 Again, don’t be afraid to ask questions.
 What are the provider’s success rates for the course?
 Can you meet some of the trainers?

-Most Damar apprentices earn above the minimum apprentice wage of £3.30ph.
+Most Damar apprentices earn above the current minimum apprentice wage of £3.70ph (as of April 2018).
 But it’s not all about the money - also consider the progression opportunities and the experience that your son or daughter will receive.

 An apprenticeship is completely different from school or college.
 At Damar, it’s a bit like university, with most of the learning being done outside the tutorial visits.
 It’s a different type of learning though.
 There is reading to do and assignments or written work but much of what your child will learn will be on the job from the experienced colleagues they are working with.
 All our apprentices have a nominated supervisor at work who is there to help them.
 They also have a Damar trainer who makes regular tutorial visits and is available by phone or email between visits.
 The trainer will make sure that the learning is being embedded and will assess whether the apprentice is applying their knowledge effectively at work.

-Most apprenticeships contain a nationally recognised certificate or diploma in the relevant subject area issued by a respected awarding body such as City & Guilds and the Chartered Institute of Legal Executives.
-If your child doesn’t already have good GCSEs in maths, English and IT, they will also achieve functional skills qualifications in these areas.
-Your child will also receive a certificate to prove they have completed their full apprenticeship framework.
+Many apprenticeships contain a nationally recognised certificate or diploma in the relevant subject area issued by a respected awarding body such as City & Guilds, the Chartered Institute of Legal Executives, the Association of Accounting Technicians or Pearson Edexel.
+If your child doesn’t already have good GCSEs in maths and English, they will also achieve functional skills qualifications in these areas.
+Your child will also receive a certificate to prove they have completed their full apprenticeship.
 We celebrate all of our apprentices' achievements on our Facebook, Twitter and LinkedIn feeds.